The most beautiful Italian lakes

 Lake Maggiore

-Lake Maggiore is a breathtaking lake straddles the border of Italy and Switzerland.
+Lake Maggiore is a breathtaking lake that straddles the border of Italy and Switzerland and is a half-hour drive from Milan.
 The so-called Great Lake is Italy’s second-largest lake.
 It has a Mediterranean climate that allows for the growth of exotic plants.
 One of the best ways to take in the stunning views of the 60-km-long lake and its islands is by taking the Mottarone cable car up the mountains.
 The Borromean islands are a must-visit, offering visitors the chance to explore three small islands and two islets covered in lush gardens, with Isola Bella being the most impressive.
 For a more relaxing experience, you can take a leisurely cruise or bike ride around the lake.
 The hills around the lake are particularly stunning when the blossoms are whole.

 Note: Find the best rooms here.